czg-sci-42ver/csapp3e/asm/README.md

     Above is same as [this](#appendix_A_exercise_ans) says
   - $B \verb!^!
 C$ -> $B \cdot \overline{C} + C \cdot \overline{B}$ [See latex caret](https://tex.stackexchange.com/questions/77646/how-to-typeset-the-symbol-caret-circumflex-hat)
-- TODO learn the boolean algebra. why AND,OR,inversion are enough to build the logic and one of "NOR and NAND" is enough -> See [this](https://en.wikipedia.org/wiki/NAND_logic#Making_other_gates_by_using_NAND_gates)
+- ~~TODO learn the boolean algebra.~~ why AND,OR,inversion are enough to build the logic and one of "NOR and NAND" is enough -> See [this](https://en.wikipedia.org/wiki/NAND_logic#Making_other_gates_by_using_NAND_gates)
+  - By inspecting how the circuit are *constructed based on the truth table*, we know "AND,OR,inversion are enough".
 - "synthesize combinational logic" just means "combinational logic" can be ["converting ... into an optimized *gate-level* representation ..."](http://www.doe.carleton.ca/~shams/ELEC4708/Lab2SimulationsTut2014.pdf)
   [example](https://www.doe.carleton.ca/~shams/ELEC4708/Lab2SynthesisTut14.pdf)
 - "any logic function can be implemented with *only AND, OR, and NOT* functions" maybe can be thought as one [axiom](https://qr.ae/pyac5h).